cycneuramus/swaywall/README.md

 An intelligent wallpaper switcher for `swaywm`.

-+ Sets a random wallpaper from a given directory
+- Sets a random wallpaper from a given directory
-+ Remembers previous selections:
+- Remembers previous selections:
   - Never repeats a wallpaper until the entire catalogue has been cycled through
   - Can restore the latest selection (useful on `swaywm` start)

 ## Installation

 `swaywall` is packaged on [PyPi](https://pypi.org/project/swaywall) and can be installed using, for example, [`pipx`](https://pipx.pypa.io/stable/):

-+ `pipx install swaywall`
+- `pipx install swaywall`

 ## Usage

 ```
-usage: swaywall [-h] [-r] [-e EXT [EXT ...]] dir
+usage: swaywall [-h] [-r] [-m {swaymsg,swww}] [-e EXT [EXT ...]] dir

 Intelligent wallpaper switcher for swaywm